fcampelo/EC-Bestiary/README.md

 1. the work must be in a peer reviewed publication (journal or conference);
 2. the title or abstract must name the algorithm after the natural (or supernatural) metaphor on which it was based;
-3. The paper must have been published on or after the year 2000.
-This is an absolutely arbitrary threshold (like so many others in our community), but personal observation suggests that the new millenium seems to have brought a deluge of Bio-inspired methods.

 It is also important to highlight that only the earliest known mention for each metaphor is included.